 When we surveyed stairlift owners in 2020, we found that the average price paid for a second-hand stairlift is £2,802, compared with £3,501 for a brand-new one.

 Hiring a stairlift might be a better option if you know you will only need it for a set period of time, such as if you're recovering from an accident or operation.
 Some suppliers have a minimum term for stairlift hire, often around three months.

 Installation costs when hiring (which normally also includes removal at the end) range from £350 to more than £1,000, while monthly rental fees range from £10 for a straight stairlift from a local supplier to as much as £150 a month for a complicated curved stairlift from a national manufacturer.

 Financial assistance for stairlifts

-It's worth looking into whether you might be eligible for a stairlift from the council.
+It's worth looking into whether you might be eligible for a stairlift provided or funded by the council.

-Social services or your local environmental heath department may be able to offer grants of up to £25,000 to eligible people.
+Social services or your local environmental heath department may be able to offer disabled facilities grants of up to £30,000 to eligible people.
 They also sometimes offer low-cost loans.
-However, your income and savings have to be assessed first, and referrals from an occupational therapist (OT) are normally required.
+However, your income and savings have to be assessed first, and referrals from an OT are normally required.

 To find out more, see our guide to getting a stairlift from the council.